Floffah/mangium/README.md

 When contributing just keep in mind that Mangium shouldn't be completely professional.
 Put some funny messages in it!
 Come on, we're developers.
 Can't we have some fun occasionally?

+# FAQ
+ - Why is Mangium named after at tree?
+    - It kind of sounds like manager
+    - Mangium can be extended (with plugins) like a tree on steroids can grow branches

 # Help
  - For some reason the time at the end of the log is really big?
     - This is because currently, that time is the milliseconds since the last log.
 This will be changed in the future but it is like that so I can test timings.